shaarvitripathi2-dotcom/LifeLine-App/README.md

 Mission: Making healthcare assistance accessible to everyone, everywhere

 License:
-This repository and its contents, including the idea and design of LifeLine, were created for the purpose of submission to the Samsung PRISM GenAI Hackathon 2025.
-All intellectual property rights are retained by the authors, Team CHOCOBAR.
+This project is open-sourced under the [MIT License](LICENSE).

+Note: This project was originally created for the Samsung PRISM GenAI Hackathon 2025.
+While initially submitted under a team entry, it has since been solely developed, maintained, and presented by me as a personal project.

 <div align="center">
   <b>LifeLine - Because every second counts, and every life matters.</b>